Kunnathoor Padi

-Kunnathur Padi is the historic center for the folk Hindu deity Sree Muthappan.
-The center stands in Payyavoor Grama Panchayat, Kannur District of the Kerala state of India, 3,000 feet above sea level, on top of Udumbumala in the Sahyadri mountains.
-The region belonged to the kingdom of the Mannanar dynasty, the line of Muttappan.
-In 1902, Kunhikelapan Mannanar, the last king of this dynasty of Muthappan's clan, was killed and the British government seized the property of this dynasty, and Karakattidam Nayanar, a vassal of Mannanar, got the right to manage Kunnathur Padi.
+Kunnathur Padi is a village in Kannur district, Kerala, India and is the historic center for the folk Hindu deity Sree Muthappan.
+The center stands in Payyavoor Grama Panchayat, Kannur District of the Kerala state of India.
+It is located 3,000 feet above sea level on top of Udumbumala in the Sahyadri mountains.
+The region belonged to the Mannanar dynasty during the line of Muttappan.
+In 1902, the dynasty's last Muthappan King was killed, and the British government seized the dynasty's land.
+The British government then gave the right to manage Kunnathur Padi to a Nair landlord named Karakattidam Nayanar.

-The Kunnathur Padi festival is conducted here, but no temple exists for Sree Muthappan.
-The festival takes place in a natural setting, as it is believed that Sree Muthappan said, "Fallen leaves, a spring, a large mountain, a round stone, forest and palm trees are enough for me."
+The Kunnathur Padi festival is conducted there, although there is no temple for Sree Muthappan.
+The festival is held in a natural setting since it is believed that Sree Muthappan said that "Fallen leaves, a spring, a large mountain, a round stone, forest and palm trees are enough for me."

-history
+History

 This forested hilly area is now known as Kunnathur Padi.
 There is a shrine of Patikutiyamma here on the top of the hill.
-Historians say that the argument is wrong if we examine the brahmanical history.
+Historians say that the argument is wrong if Brahmanical history is examined.
 This Arudam is the temple of the Mannanar royal family.
 Before that, the ancient king Kuttan dynasty ruled from Purali hill.
 During the thirty-day long festival, the Mannanars are required to fast by drinking thinakkanji.
 Only Mannanar and Patni McCachiar have seats here.
 All the rest of the countrymen and nobles who come to the festival should spread wild leaves on the ground.
 Shanthikars here belonged to two Thiyya communities with the title of Mandakurup and Rairukurup.
 Mannanara's palace is also believed to be the birthplace of the grandfather.